The mission of Carolina Science Outreach is simple: the popularization of scientific ideas to the people of South Carolina.

-CSO was founded in 2010 by Reggie Bain, Jim Talbert, and Sam Johnson with a research grant from USC's Magellan Scholar undergraduate research program.
+CSO was founded in 2010 by Reggie Bain, Jim Talbert, Sam Johnson, and Connor Bain with a research grant from USC's Magellan Scholar undergraduate research program.
 CSO strives to communicate science with audiences of all ages from K-12 students to adults.
 Our hope is to not only promote scientific awareness but also to foster a lifelong interest in science and, for our younger audiences, perhaps even a desire to pursue a career in STEM oriented fields.
 From 2011-2013, CSO was funded by the Carolina Leadership Initiative and has flourished as a student organization at USC.

-Now under the direction of USC junior Connor Bain, CSO currently has over 50 members and is the only science outreach student organization on campus.
+Connor is now a senior at USC and serves as the director of CSO which currently has over 50 members and is the only science outreach student organization on campus.
 Since 2010 CSO has presented to thousands of students across South Carolina on various topics in science such as elementary particle physics, astronomy, plant biology, computer science, and mathematics.
-In 2012, co-founders Reggie Bain and Jim Talbert also presented Leadership in Science to over 1000 elementary school students at New Providence Elementary’s “Leadership Day.”
-Current director Connor Bain worked with the Richland County Public Library teaching basic computer science to summer camp students through his presentation Computers: One Byte at a Time.
+In 2012, Reggie and Jim also presented Leadership in Science to over 1000 elementary school students at New Providence Elementary’s “Leadership Day.”
+CSO members are largely comprised of SC Honors College students from a variety of STEM disciplines.
 CSO has given presentations in variety of elementary and middle schools, retirement homes, libraries, the SC State Museum, and many other venues.
-CSO members are largely comprised of SC Honors College students from a variety of STEM disciplines.

 The CSO Lecture Series